 Michael Addison Director of Technology

 A few months ago we published some ways to improve your WordPress website’s page-load speed and general performance.
-One we briefly touched on was using a content delivery network (CDN) to host your images and files on various servers around the world, so that the reaction time of the server and corresponding download time could be reduced as much as possible.
+One we briefly touched on was the importance of using a content delivery network (CDN) to host your images and files on various servers around the world.
+This helps to reduce the reaction time of the server and corresponding download time.
 We mentioned Cloudflare in that article, and I wanted to go into more detail about why it’s such a great service.

 First of all, I should say that this is not a sponsored post.
-There are quite a few good CDN companies out there, and we chose — and are very satisfied with — this one, in large part because it’s free to use and has some pretty impressive features.
-This post will briefly cover the following free services: DNS management, SSL management, CDN, the firewall and some page caching options.
+There are quite a few good CDN companies out there, and we chose — and are very satisfied with — this one.
+That’s, in large part, because it’s free to use and has some pretty impressive features.
+This post will briefly cover the following free services: DNS management, SSL management, CDN, the firewall, and some page caching options.

 To start using Cloudflare, you need to change your domain name servers, and essentially give control of your domain settings to Cloudflare.
-This is not risky as you can easily switch it back without needing to change anything in Cloudflare — once you have done this, though, all DNS settings are controlled in Cloudflare, which is a very good thing, in my opinion.
-You also now have the option to move ownership, including payments of your domain to Cloudflare, which simplifies things even further.
+This is not risky.
+You can easily switch it back without needing to change anything in Cloudflare.
+Once you have done this, though, all DNS settings are controlled in Cloudflare, which is a very good thing, in my opinion.
+You also now have the option to move ownership, including payments of your domain to Cloudflare.
+And this simplifies things even further.
 With a very pleasing UI, you can handle a large number of domains and keep track of all their settings easily.

 The key is to click the little ‘cloud’ icon in the settings.
 With this enabled, all traffic goes through Cloudflare before it hits your server.
 This functionality opens up a world of options.
 Let’s start with SSL.